 First, let’s get into some background on the Pullman Palace Car Company, a railcar manufacturer.
 Beginning in the 1860’s, Pullman specialized in construction high-end passenger cars for the railways that were starting to spread like wildfire across the American landscape.
 Pullman decorated its passenger and sleeper cars in a luxurious style that made passengers feel like members of the Gilded Age’s elite, whether they were or not.

 Hiring former slaves to work as servants was not exactly politically progressive.
 That era was still rife with virulent and outspoken racism.
-One of the most common ways this racism showed up was with the calling of all Pullman porters “George.”
+Porters dealt with a particular common example of this–white passengers called all Pullman porters “George.”
 Slaves had traditionally been named after their masters and the founder of the Pullman Company was named George.
 We see it today as a form of verbalized racial control for Whites, no matter their class, to call one of these porters “George.”
 Eventually, a joking group named the “Society for the Prevention of Calling Sleeping Car Porters ‘George'” was formed.
-Even then, they only spoke for white men named George who did not like being associated with Black workers.
+Yet even this group had an ugly side.
+Their joking protest was for white men named George who did not like the association with Black workers.

 The Pullman Porter Union and the Black Middle Class

 By the 1920’s, the labor force of many industries across the United States were unionizing.
 Unfortunately, the era’s blatant racism plagued the labor movement as well.
-Pullman porters were barred from joining the Order of Sleeping Car Conductors, which only organized white male workers.
+The Order of Sleeping Car Conductors only organized white male workers.
 In response, a civil rights and labor leader named A. Phillip Randolph organized the Brotherhood of Sleeping Car Porters.
 It was the first labor union for African-Americans.

-Pullman porters were widely respected in the African-American community, they also played a role that helped give birth to the blues.
+Pullman porters were held in esteem in the African-American community for their professionalism.
 Even without a union, their visibility and pay had made them a key part of the emerging Black middle class.
-Because of that position, many porters and members of the community were opposed to the unionization drive.
+Because of that position, many porters and members of the community opposed the unionization drive.
 They feared the potential repercussions of overreaching.
 Honestly, considering the constant legal and physical harassment that African-Americans faced in this era, I understand the concerns.
 It’s extraordinarily tough to stick your neck out when you’re part of a persecuted minority.

 Working for Workers’ Rights

 The new union went to work combatting the poor working conditions and racism that Pullman porters endured.
 The most immediate area of concern was poor pay for the average Pullman porter.
 Despite working up to 20 hours a day and doing a huge variety of tasks, porters got most of their income from tips.
 These tips were often enough for porters to support themselves and their families, but it was hardly a guaranteed income.
-Black porters were also barred from being promoted to positions like conductor, which was reserved for whites.
+Black porters were ineligible for promotion to positions like conductor.
 The Brotherhood of Sleeping Car Porters fought the Pullman company, other unions, and government regulations before winning an agreement for its members in 1935.